efcy/visual_analytics/sdk/README.md

 Work in progress for an Analytics tool tailored to the needs of RoboCup SPL.

 ## How to build the SDK

-TODO: version update in init.py
+You need to increment the version number in the __init__.py

-TODO: how to declare dependencies
+If the dependencies changed you need to update the dependencies list in the pyproject.toml